-The DSD2 language is designed as a successor to the schema language described in [Klarlund et al. 2000; 2002].
+The DSD2 language is designed as a successor to the schema language described in [21; 22].
 A DSD2 schema description of an XML language is itself an XML document.
 A DSD2 processor is a tool that takes as input a DSD2 schema and an XML document called the instance document.
-First it normalizes the instance document according to the schema, for instance, by inserting default attributes and contents.
-Then it checks whether the normalized instance document is valid, that is, that all validity requirements about the attributes and contents of the elements are satisfied.
+It then inserts default attributes and contents in the instance document according to the schema and checks whether the instance document with defaults inserted is valid.
+This is done by traversing the tree structure of the instance document in a top-down manner.
+For every element node, default attributes and contents are inserted and it is checked that all requirements about the attributes and contents of the element are satisfied.

 The following description of DSD2 is intended to give a brief overview-not to define the language exhaustively.
-A normative specification document for DSD2 is currently under development [Møller 2002].
+A normative specification document for DSD2 is currently under development [27].

-Conceptually, a DSD2 schema consists of a list of rules.
-A rule is either a conditional, a declaration, or a requirement.
-Furthermore, there are notions of uniqueness and pointers which we can ignore here.
-To simplify the presentation, we omit a description of the normalization phase and focus on the two most central phases: declaration checking and requirement checking.
-Each of these two phases consist of a traversal of the instance document tree where each element is processed in turn.
-The current element is the one currently being processed.
+Conceptually, a DSD2 schema consists of a list of constraints.
+A constraint is either a declaration, a requirement, a conditional constraint, or a default specification.
+Furthermore, there are notions of string normalization, keys and references, and options which we can ignore here.
+During the top-down traversal, the processor checks each element in turn.
+The current element is the one currently being checked.
+This check of an individual element is performed in five steps: